Program

 • All announcements and notes related to the course will be published on https://kimya.itu.edu.tr and the “Ninova” system.
 Students are supposed to check these websites regularly.

-• Students must attend only the course for which they are officially enrolled.
+• Students can attend only those classes for which they are officially enrolled.

-• Evaluation of exam grades: Exam grades will be calculated by subtracting one-quarter of the number of incorrect answers from the number of correct answers.
+• In the evaluation of exam grades; - Exams will be multiple-choice. - Exam grades will be calculated by subtracting one-quarter of the number of incorrect answers from the number of correct answers.
 If the exam grade is negative, the grade will be considered as zero.

-• Students must bring their calculators into their exams that they are familiar with and that are in good working order.
-Calculators must not be shared during the exam.
+• Students must bring their own calculators into their exams that they’re familiar with and that are in good working order.
+Calculators may not be shared and students are not allowed to use mobile phones and smart watches as calculators.

-• To take make-up exams, students must apply to the faculty they are affiliated with.
-Additionally, they must send an e-mail to the KIM 101/101E coordinator (Assoc.
-Prof. Dr. Sevgi Güney, e-mail: kartal@itu.edu.tr) including their name-surname, student number, and CRN information.
+• Students will apply to the faculty they are affiliated with to object to exam results and take excuse exams.
+They must forward the official letter they receive from the faculty to the KIM 101 coordinator (Asst.
+Prof. Dr. Berkay SÜTAY, e-mail: sutay@itu.edu.tr) including their name-surname, student number, and CRN information.

 • A PDF file about Naming Chemical Compounds is available on the Chemistry Department website.